Ru1vly/RSA-Data-Security-Tool/README.md

 ## Installation

-Ensure you have Visual Studio (or any compatible IDE) installed to open and run the project.
+32/64 bit processor and 32/64 bit OS can run executable files.
 No additional dependencies are required.

 ## To Do